philippeducasse/movie_api/README.md

 - Render (hosting)
 - Models (data structuring)

-## Personal Notes
+## Further notes

 The database was built using NodeJS and was hosted on MongoDB (Mongo Atlas).
-NodeJS was the language used because this allowed me to draw from my previous experience of working with vanilla JS.
-As this was my first real exposure to server-side programming, it made sense to implement a language with which I already had some familiarity.
-Specifically, Express was used as a framework as this provided a robust and accessible framework for writing the necessary back-end code.
-This project was my first exposure to many core principles and techniques of a full-stack developper, such as working with the terminal console and learning how to write API endpoints in Node.
+Express was used as a framework as this provides a robust and accessible framework for writing the necessary back-end code.

-The first part of the project involved creating a database locally by using MongoDB, in which an array of movies and users was created.
-Each movie was an object which contained a title, director, genre, and other properties.
-I learned how to use the Mongosh Shell to create, read, update, and delete data by creating and defining enpoints using Node.
-These actions (also called requests) are the basis in understanding how users can access and interact with data stored on a database.
-I also learned how to define the data strcuture for my project using models.
-I then learned about relational and non-relational databases and SQL; which was the language to perform CRUD operations in this project.
-To test if the API endpoints were working correctly, I used Postman to perform CRUD operations.
+The first part of the project involves creating a database locally by using MongoDB, in which an array of movies and users is created.
+Each movie is an object which contained a title, director, genre, and other properties.
+For this to work you have to install mongosh in the directory (orglobally) by following the isntructions on the mongoDB website.

+The database used is a relational database written in SQL.
+Once the database is created you can use the files in this repository to perform the various CRUD opoerations (see the documentation).
+For this project I was also exposed to Postman, an API endpoint testing software.

-I then implemented server side authorisation & athentication using a framework called Passport.
-I learned how to implement passwords, tokens, and other forms of authentication and authorisation (such as CORS), thus giving more security to my project.
+Server side authorisation & athentication was then implemented using a framework called Passport, giving the API more security.
+Tokens and user credentials were used to authenticate and authorise each API call.
 I then used a free hosting service from Mongo Atlas to have the database online and not only on my local machine, and then proceeded to link up the online database with a free domain provider, Render.
 This enabled me to have a completely self made app, which had an online database and a domain name to access the site online.

-## Challenges Faced

-The biggest challenge of this project for me was getting the API endpoints defined correctly.
-I found it very difficult to understand all the intrications of the syntax, especially because many of the endpoints had a lot of middleware functions.
-Another challenge was in getting the authentication and authorisation to work correctly.

 ## Credits